kelu124/echomods/include/ppt_CLA.md

 The CLA also ensures that once you have provided a contribution, you cannot try to withdraw permission for its use at a later date.
 People and companies can therefore use that software, confident that they will not be asked to stop using pieces of the code at a later date.

+## CLA and Licenses ?

+A CLA is _inbound_, when a License is _outbound_.

+_Ideally, the inbound=outbound: the contributor give the same rights to the project that the project gives to the user._

 ## PI

 By default, if the contract does not define who will own the property, it is more likely than not that the person who wrote it will own it.